John-Abbott-College/pia-ai-kits-2022/platform-testing/sensor_csv_impulse/README.md

 cd ./pia-ai-kits-2022/platform-testing/sensor_csv_impulse/
 ```

-## Installing the Edge Impulse tools and dependencies:
+## Installing the Edge Impulse tools and dependencies
 Once you have navigated to the sensor_csv_impulse folder, run the project-prep.sh like below:
 ```sh
 bash project-prep.sh